 - Management is a “noble calling,” and the Stanford culture cultivates innovative, knowledgeable, global leaders.

 - A strong community and a selective MBA are important; because there are fewer than 400 students per class sizes, there is great opportunity for individual focus – a bonus given Stanford’s abundant resources – and an incredibly strong, active alumni network of over 25,000 around the globe.

 - The problems and the solutions of tomorrow are still unknown; therefore, at Stanford GSB, the focus is on the future.
 Students graduate with strong management skills but even more importantly, they acquire the capacity to manage despite uncertainty.

-The competition among top b-schools to have the “best building” intensified with news of the Knight Management Center.
+The competition among top b-schools to have the “best building” intensified with the Knight Management Center.
 This state-of-the-art facility, LEED platinum certified for environmental sustainability, is a centerpiece of student and faculty life.

 No description of the Stanford experience would be complete without mentioning its idyllic location in northern California.
 The incredible energy of entrpeneurial-mecca Silicon Valley, the charms and cuisines of San Francisco, and the incredible extremes of topography and climate that make the region unique await those fortunate enough to gain admission to Stanford GSB.

 For more information, or visit the official Stanford MBA Admission Blog.